Axes, Not Stacks: Typology as Tension, Not Ranking

 A model built on balance naturally resists excess.
 It discourages obsession with the self and invites proportionate self-observation, where reflection serves conduct and refinement.

-For non-Muslim readers, the same caution still applies: models can quietly become verdicts.
+For non-Muslim readers, the caution still applies: models can quietly become verdicts.
 Axis-thinking helps keep typology descriptive rather than moralizing, and keeps self-knowledge answerable to a higher standard than self-image.

-8. A resonance worth keeping in view
+9. A resonance worth keeping in view

-The axis metaphor carries a spiritual reminder.
+The axis metaphor carries a moral and spiritual reminder: inner strength needs etiquette.

 Just as wise leadership requires counsel, a dominant capacity must remain answerable to other necessary voices within the person.
 When typology becomes a ladder, it trains the ego to enthrone what feels strongest and dismiss what feels costly.

-This theme returns throughout the series: inner strength needs etiquette.
 Without counsel, strengths drift toward tyranny, and the Nafs quietly confuses capacity with rightness.

 Axes do not tell us who we are.
 They show us where tension lives and where imbalance tends to repeat.